Main Human Characters

 - Heroic Sacrifice: Gets shot dead pushing people out of the way of gunfire when a hostage situation turns into a Blast Out.
 Crosses over into Suicide by Cop, as he was despondent over Dee rejecting him.

-- Kill the Cutie: One of the most unambiguously nicest characters around, and gets killed quickly on.
+- Kill the Cutie: One of the most unambiguously nice characters around, and gets killed quickly on.

 - Reckless Gun Usage: The man doesn't know how to handle a gun, and it shows.

-Tigh's wife, who miraculously survived the Destruction of the Colonies.
+Tigh's wife, who miraculously survived the Fall of the Twelve Colonies.
 She's manipulative, vain and kind of a bitch, a Lady Macbeth with her husband as object-of-control, and Adama notes that she and Saul just tend to make each other worse.
 During the New Caprica occupation, she seduces a One to free her husband from imprisonment, and then is forced to betray a crucial meeting.
 In response, Saul poisons her.
-This makes it even freakier that she turns out to be one of the Final Five.
+This makes it even freakier that she turns out to be one of the Final Five and a Cylon.

-- Aww, Look!
-They Really Do Love Each Other: Saul and Ellen.
+- Aw, Look!
+They Really Do Love Each Other: Ellen and Saul very much have this dynamic.

 - Dirty Old Woman: The point of pretty much all of her introductory episode, "Tigh Me Up, Tigh Me Down".
 Lee's face when she pinches his ass is priceless.